cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 measurement beyond what it can deduce from the aggregate.
 To accomplish this, the computation of the aggregate is distributed across multiple aggregation servers, one of which is presumed to be honest, i.e., not under control of the attacker.
-If this trust model holds, then no server sees ever observes any one measurement in the clear, and the exact aggregate result is revealed only to the data collector.
+If this trust model holds, then no server ever observes any one measurement in the clear, and the exact aggregate result is revealed only to the data collector.